sqlmapproject/sqlmap/Usage.md

 By default sqlmap tests for UNION query SQL injection technique using `NULL` character.
 However, by providing an higher `--level` value sqlmap will performs tests also with a random number because there are some corner cases where UNION query tests with `NULL` fail whereas with a random integer they succeed.

 You can manually tell sqlmap to test for this type of SQL injection with a specific character by providing the tool with the option `--union-char` followed by a string.

+### DNS exfiltration attack

+Option: `--dns-domain`

+DNS exfiltration SQL injection attack is described in paper [Data Retrieval over DNS in SQL Injection Attacks](arxiv.org/pdf/1303.3047), while presentation of it's implementation inside sqlmap can be found in slides [DNS exfiltration using sqlmap](http://www.slideshare.net/stamparm/dns-exfiltration-using-sqlmap-13163281).

+If user is controlling a machine registered as a DNS domain server (e.g. domain `attacker.com`) he can turn on this attack by using this option (e.g. `--dns-domain attacker.com`).
+Prerequisites for it to work is to run a sqlmap with `Administrator` privileges (usage of privileged port `53`) and that one normal (blind) technique is available for exploitation.
+That's solely the purpose of this attack is to speed up the process of data retrieval in case that at least one technique has been identified (in best case time-based blind).
+In case that error-based blind or UNION query techniques are available it will be skipped as those are preferred ones by default.

 ## Fingerprint